jaeyeonme/kotlin-lotto/README.md

 # kotlin-lotto

+## Step 4
+### Programming Requirements
+- Allow users to manually enter Lotto numbers in addition to automatically generated ones.
+- Accept input for the purchase amount, the number of manually generated tickets, and their respective numbers.

 ## Step 3
 ### Programming Requirements
 - Implement all features using TDD, with corresponding unit tests (excluding UI code such as System.out and System.in).